 No matter what mountain you're tackling, it's always important to know your own limits, and, more importantly, the limits of the terrain.

-JASPER, AB – If there's one thing the ski industry does – specifically the media – it's encourage people to hit that next level in terms of adventure touring.
+JASPER, ALTA. – If there's one thing the ski industry does, specifically the media, it's encourage people to hit that next level in terms of adventure touring.
 There aren't many publications out there that aim to get people off their couch and onto smooth, relaxed groomers.
 Often, the atmosphere online is high-octane, energetic, and it pushes the envelope.

-After just over a year on skis, I tackled my first double black diamond run at Marmot Basin recently (Drop Zone into Terminator).
-And while I couldn't have been happier for myself, I realized that I was still woefully unprepared for that type of terrain.
+After just over a year on skis, I recently tackled my first double black diamond run at Marmot Basin (Drop Zone into Terminator).
+While I couldn't have been happier for myself, I realized that I was still woefully unprepared for that type of terrain.
 I'm still on the lower end of the "advanced skier" spectrum, so I needed to keep myself in check to make sure I didn't get in a little over my head.

 I sat down with Mat Charest, assistant avalanche forecaster at Marmot Basin, to talk about some of the potential dangers that arise when a person moves from intermediate to advanced terrain.
 Not surprisingly, Charest told me that this is an issue at every ski hill across Western Canada.

 "Too many people go into areas they can't handle," Charest said.
 "Too many people aren't educated about the areas they're skiing.
 They watch ski films and don't take into account the hours, sometimes days, of prep work that went into hitting that line.
 There are rescuers on site for these guys, there's helicopter support staff ... at a ski resort, if you duck a fence, you're on your own."